Ricky0625/cub3D/README.md

       - Textures: `NO ./path/to/texture`.
 Specify the identifier then the path.
       - Colors: `C 255,255,255`.
 Specify the identifier then the RGB value.
     - There's one optional textures, which is the door texture (D).
 It's completely optional so even if you don't provide it, the program will still run.
 For door, you need to follow the **format for textures**.
+    - Each element can be seperated by a new line.
-    - Again, it's **STRICTLY** required to the format here.
+    - Again, it's **STRICTLY** required to follow the format above.
 Otherwise, you will see an error message when you are trying to run the program.
-    - Each element can be seperated by a new line.

 3. Map content